 The woman will usually need to take off an additional 1-2 days from work following the procedure.
 Mild discomfort in the form of mild abdominal pain or shoulder tip pain, should be expected to last for up to 7 days or so after the procedure.

-After the laparoscopy procedure the in about 3% of patients there may be some nausea, discomfort and shoulder tip pain, due to the gas that was injected into the abdomen.
+After the laparoscopy for infertility procedure about 3% of patients there may be some nausea, discomfort and shoulder tip pain, due to the gas that was injected into the abdomen.
 The discomfort usually lasts not more than 24-48 hours.